This article is part of our series on SIGMA’s six-step succession planning process.

 - Use assessments that all stakeholders find relevant.

-Your succession planning team can use the data from the assessments to complete individual Succession Profiles that highlight and monitor the gaps between where candidates are now and where they need to be to move into their future role.
+Your succession planning team can use the data from the assessments to complete individual Succession Profiles that highlight and monitor the gaps between where candidates are now and where they need to be to move into their future roles.

 The Succession Profile combines details about the success criteria for the position with the candidate’s education, experience, and current readiness for the role, as well as their development gaps uncovered through the assessments.

 Use the Succession Profile to prepare a development plan to close these gaps over time.
 Be sure to review, challenge, and adjust the profile at least once a year, and whenever there is any change in the role or its success criteria.
 Discuss the Succession Profile with the candidate and their leader at least annually as well.
 By making this review a priority, you will give your succession plan the visibility it needs, and demonstrate the company’s commitment to each individual’s development not just with words, but with concrete action.

 As a candidate works through the development plan, they should progress through the readiness levels toward Level A—ready to take on the role today.
 Be sure to update your Succession Bench overview document when a candidate’s readiness level has changed, to keep that document current, and to help measure and monitor the success of your development program overall.

 Now that you have identified the development needs of your succession candidates, it’s time to take action.
 The next step in your succession process is to develop the talent in your succession pipeline.
 We’ll discuss how to prepare and execute development plans in our next succession planning article.